emberjs/rfcs/text/0779-first-class-component-templates.md

 - they make the newly-extracted components available to the whole app, even if the concern is private to that component
 - the require an entirely new file, which is friction both for the creation and the use/understanding of a given view

 Second, users also often introduce classes with actions or getters where a simple [function-based helper][rfc-0756] would do, because that is the only way to provide a non-global function.
-(I show this by example in [**How We Teaching This: Guides: Tutorial: Reusable Components**](#reusable-components) below.)
+(I show this by example in [**How We Teach This: Guides: Tutorial: Reusable Components**](#reusable-components) below.)

 Third, it likewise incentivizes the use of the ember-render-modifiers with backing classes, rather than custom modifiers, because the behavior can then be scoped to that module—whereas, again, a custom modifier would be in global scope.
 This in turn makes it easy for users to miss the helpful separation of concerns which custom modifiers enable.